Welcome to Year 3

 Year 3 will be hosting their very own volcano exhibition to show off all of our amazing learning from last half term!
 Parents have been invited and so have the rest of our school… watch this space for our amazing volcanoes!

 Year 3 will also be recording their very own songs for our Britannia School CD.
 Someone is coming into school especially to record our beautiful singing.
-What a wonderful experience.

 Friday 9th March: We are off to the Bridgewater Hall in Manchester with Year 4 for a very exciting opportunity to see the Halle Youth Orchestra.
+It was absolutely amazing.

 Week commencing Monday 12th March: